matomo-org/developer-documentation/docs/controllers.md

 ---
 # Controllers

-Controllers are the objects in Piwik that output HTML.
+In Piwik, Controllers are the objects responsible for outputting HTML.
 Every plugin that wants to output HTML should define its own Controller that extends [Piwik\Plugin\Controller](/api-reference/Piwik/Plugin/Controller).

 Every public method in a controller is exposed and can be called through an HTTP request. **When creating your controller, care should be taken to avoid exposing methods that don't need to be.
 It may be possible for an attacker to use these methods.**